-The Council will ultimately decide the fate of the Sammamish Valley.
+The Council will ultimately decide the fate of the Sammamish Valley and all the Rural Areas of King County.
 Tell them you support FoSV's position by clicking the button above and sending them an email.
 [This this link will open a new browser window with email content that you can edit.
 It is pre-addressed to the relevant members of the Council.]

 Who We Are

-Friends of Sammamish Valley (FoSV) is a group of local citizens, businesses, and organizations with the goals of protecting the Sammamish Valley Agricultural Production District (APD), maintaining the character of the surrounding Rural Area, and preserving the rural lifestyle for local residents.
+Friends of Sammamish Valley (FoSV) is a group of citizens, businesses, and organizations with the goals of protecting the Sammamish Valley Agricultural Production District (APD) and the Sammamish Valley watershed, maintaining the character of the surrounding Rural Area, and preserving the rural lifestyle for local residents.
 Learn more.

 why you should care

 The Rural Areas and farmland of King County are currently being threatened by a proposal before the King County Council that would allow for commercial and retail businesses to operate in protected rural and agricultural areas.
 The Sammamish Valley is Ground Zero - a handful of businesses including remote tasting rooms and event centers are already operating illegally outside of the urban boundaries.
 Rather than working with those businesses to relocate into nearby Urban Areas, the King County Beverage Ordinance 2018-0241 is a de-facto rezoning that would permanently establish them in the protected Rural Area.
 The Ordinance also opens the way for new urban use businesses across King County Rural Areas.
 Wineries and similar businesses are an important part of the region and we want them to flourish, but remote tasting rooms and event centers belong in the Urban Areas where the vast majority are already legally operating.